SiddhaK17/oop-trivia-quiz-game/README.md

-# 🧠 OOP-Based Trivia Quiz Game (CLI Edition)
+# 🧠 OOP Based Trivia Quiz Game (CLI Edition)

-An interactive, object-oriented command line trivia quiz game built in **Python 3**, designed to mimic real world quiz systems with clean, modular, and extensible code architecture.
-This application serves as a practical demonstration of Object-Oriented Programming (OOP) principles and best practices in software design.
+An interactive, object oriented command line trivia quiz game built in **Python 3**, designed to mimic real world quiz systems with clean, modular, and extensible code architecture.
+This application serves as a practical demonstration of Object Oriented Programming (OOP) principles and best practices in software design.

 Developed as part of my structured Python development journey under the mentorship of **Dr. Angela Yu**, this project builds upon foundational logic and transforms it into a scalable solution using class based modeling.
 It encourages a deeper understanding of core Python programming patterns, while offering an engaging gameplay experience in the terminal.